 To use PowerDown you must first grant access to the cloud accounts that you wish to manage.
 This is done by connecting to those cloud accounts.
-PowerDown needs limited access to your cloud provider accounts so that it can inventory your cloud resources and power up and down those resources as required.
+PowerDown needs limited access to your cloud provider accounts so that it can inventory your cloud resources, receive cloud events, manage Spot instances and power up and down resources as required.

 Currently, only AWS is supported as a cloud provider.
 Soon support for Azure and GCP will be added.

 For Amazon AWS, PowerDown uses a CloudFormation Template to configure access to your account.
 When you click Save from the Connect Cloud page, you will be redirected to AWS in another browser tab to grant access.
 You may need to first log into the relevant AWS account if you are not already logged in.
 When the AWS Cloud Formation Template completes, return to the PowerDown tab to begin using the service.

 Once your AWS cloud account is connected, PowerDown will immediately begin discovering your cloud resources in all cloud regions.

 By default, PowerDown will scan all regions for cloud resources.
 Over time, PowerDown learns which regions are being actively used and those regions will be monitored more closely.
 Active regions are monitored in real-time.
 Inactive regions are scanned once every hour.
 You can force a rescan of your cloud by opening the edit page and saving the relevant cloud configuration.